• Skip to main content

 Fresh strawberries in a bowl and sitting on a white table to be used to make Strawberry Chia Seed Jam.

-If you've never had chia seeds before, don't be scared because you think you may not like the taste - they are tasteless.
+And a note about the chia seeds in this recipe...if you've never had them before, don't be scared because you think you may not like the taste - they are tasteless.

 They have no flavour.
 The only way you'll notice they are part of this recipe is because you see them.

-Strawberry Chia Seed Jam in a jar, jar is sitting on a white table and fresh strawberries are in front and behind the jar of jam.
+Strawberry Chia Seed Jam in a jar, jar is sitting on a white table and fresh strawberries are in front and behind the jar.

-Now, if you aren't familiar with chia sees, you may be wondering:
+Now, if you aren't familiar with chia seeds, you may be wondering:

 Why are chia seeds are part of a jam recipe?